hensyou/cf-micro-service-architecture/README.md

 ## Rabbit MQ

 Our services use Rabbit MQ to communicate.

+## PWS Account

+To get the full Cloud Native experience, create an account on PWS for free to complete these labs.
+This is PCF running in AWS.

 ## PCF Dev

 You can develop locally against PCF Dev.
-This will provide RabbitMQ and MySQL (our approach to working with Data allows us to switch the DB without code changes) as well as Redis.
-It will also give the same experience at PCF running in a Cloud:
+This will provide everything that is needed to perform the Labs locally with an experience similar that of PWS.
+It does require 6GB of memory to be free:

 https://pivotal.io/pcf-dev